superhac/wion/README.md

 <p>The switch can be turned by loading and transmitting the following structure to the device:
 <pre>
 head.cmd = 327702;
-head.req_conn_id = rng.gen::<u32>(); ; // needs to be changed each time or device is flakey with fast changes.  using rand now, head.cmd_type = 0x02;
+head.req_conn_id = rng.gen::<u32>(); ; // needs to be changed each time or device is flaky with fast changes.
+                                          using rand now,
+head.cmd_type = 0x02;
 // must have model or the  device will not on turn head.model = [0x45, 0x43, 0x4F, 0x2D, 0x37, 0x38, 0x30, 0x30, 0x34, 0x42, 0x30, 0x31, 0x00, 0x00, 0x00, 0x00,
               0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00];
-head.seq_counter = 0x55555555; // needs to be changed each time or device is flaky with fast changes.
-                                  using rand now, but could be incremented head.operation = 0x02;
+head.seq_counter = 0x55555555; // should be incremented, but it doesn't really matter, used for tracking head.operation = 0x02;
 head.rw_byte = 1;  // 1 = on, 0 = off
 </pre>